 These spots are a little better known but no less scenic and beautiful for it.
 So revel in the isolation and remember to leave no trace.

-1. Beara Peninsula, Cork
+1. Beara Peninsula, Co Cork

 The Beara Way is one of Ireland’s most underappreciated beauties, often neglected in favour of the Ring of Kerry next door.
 There are countless beautiful spots to pitch up along the 206km walking route but the coastline offers the most scenic and secluded spots.
 You can even nip over to Bere Island via ferry and spend the night there.
 We think it’s the best place to go wild camping in Cork.

 2. Sperrin Mountains